 Business asset liquidation

-A Members Voluntary Liquidation (MVL) is a voluntary liquidation process where only an option for solvent companies.
+This option is only an option for solvent companies.
 This means the company must hold enough assets to be able to settle all liabilities and interest in full within 12 months.

 An MVL often comes about if: